Discreetly/IdentityCommitmentNullifierCircuit/README.md

 **Public Inputs**

-- externalNullifier - nullifier to prevent replay attack/double-signaling
+- externalNullifier - public external nullifier, it could be a timestamp, or a new identity commitment

 **Outputs**